fossabot/git-auto/readme.md

 git auto init
 ```

-now you have git auto all setup!
+Now you have git auto all setup!
-the only left to do is add tests.
+The only left to do is add tests.
-git auto will use them to automagically create releases on the release branch.
+Git auto will use them to automagically create releases on the release branch.
-in order to do this you must create a script to act as your test:
+In order to do this, you must create a script to act as your test:

 ```sh
 echo "\